-French social protection is organized in four levels:
+French social protection is organised in four levels:

-- Social Security which provides the basic risk cover “illness / maternity / disability / death”, “occupational accidents / occupational diseases”, “elderly” and “family.”
+- Social Security, which provides the basic risk covers “illness / maternity / disability / death”, “occupational accidents / occupational diseases”, “elderly” and “family.”
 It is composed of various schemes involving the insured according to their professional activities.

 - Complementary plans which provide additional coverage to the risks covered by Social Security.
-Some are mandatory (supplementary pension for private sector employees) and other optional (mutual health organizations, insurance companies, pension funds).
+Some are mandatory (supplementary pension for private sector employees) and others optional (mutual health organisations, insurance companies, pension funds).